szabgab/rust.code-maven.com/books/yaml/src/yaml-deny-unknown-fields.md

----
-title: Deserializing YAML - deny unknown fields
+# Deserializing YAML - deny unknown fields

-timestamp: 2023-12-18T16:00:01
-author: szabgab
-published: true
-description: If we have default values or fields are optional then we might never catch if there is a typo in one of the fields.
+If we have default values or fields are optional then we might never catch if there is a typo in one of the fields.
-tags:
-    - YAML
-    - serde

 - deny_unknown_fields
-todo:
-    - What if the API server adds a new field?
-The code suddenly stops working.
-Can we deal with this?
 ---

-Defining [default values for fields in YAML](/default-values-deserializing-yaml) or making fields optional are very useful features, but if there is a typo in the YAML file we might never notice it.
+Defining [default values for fields in YAML](./default-values-deserializing-yaml.md) or making fields optional are very useful features, but if there is a typo in the YAML file we might never notice it.
 This is certainly a source for a lot of frustration.
 Luckily there is a solution.
 We can tell serde to `deny_unknown_fields`.
 That way if there is a typo in the names of one of the fields, the parser will return an error.